ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 The main components composing API Connect are:
 + The **Gateway** (either DataPower, either a NodeJS implementation called micro gateway in this case).
 The requests from apps are going through the gateway, policies are enforced and analytic are gathered.
 + The **Manager**  where the APIs are defined and governed.
 It also collects the analytics from the gateway.
 The manager can be used directly or more likely using the toolkit.
 + The **Portal**, an open source Drupal CMS - Content Management System.
-For the API consumers (Apps developpers), they create Apps and subscribe to API within the portal.
+For the API consumers (Apps developers), they create Apps and subscribe to API within the portal.
 Based on Drupal, it is highly customizable.
 + The **Loopback runtime** or micro services runtime.
 This is where the loopback applications are running.
 This component is originally coming from StrongLoop acquisition.
 Loopback applications can be created in minutes to expose data from SQL or NoSQL database and also a good place to perform composition of APIs.
 + Associated to the Loopback runtime is the **Kubernetes** that monitors the Loopback runtime and can provide advanced feature such as auto-scaling.
 + The **Toolkit**, running on the API developer, it offers the same web experience as the manager to manage APIs.
 But this is also the only place where you can define Loopback applications.
 It also contains CLI to operate directly on the manager whether it is an onPremise version or Bluemix version of API Connect.